Administrative Regulation on Uniform Complaint Procedure

 9. Determination of whether any past actions of the victim that resulted in discipline were related to the treatment the victim received and described in the complaint.

-For complaints involving retaliation, unlawful discrimination, or bullying, appropriate corrective actions that focus on a student offender may include, but are not limited to, the following:
+For complaints involving retaliation, unlawful discrimination, harassment, intimidation, or bullying, involving a student as the respondent, appropriate corrective actions that may be provided to the student include, but are not limited to, the following:

 1. Transfer from a class or school as permitted by law;